jjvanzon/Circular-Language-Spec/spec/classes.md

 <img src="images/Classes.004.png" width="250" />

 An object may initially show similar contents as the class.
-An object may have a similar *structure* as its class, but may have *data* that can change freely.
-Values of an object's attributes and might change as well as related objects:
+An object may have a similar *structure* as its class, but may have *data* that can change freely:

 <img src="images/Classes.005.png" width="250" />

 While the structure of the object might be similar to the contents of the class, the data appears to have changed.
+Values of an object's attributes and might change as well as related objects.

 ## Prototypes

-Here is an alternative where the class symbol on the right is drawn with a *solid line*:
+Here is an alternative where the class symbol is drawn with a *solid line*:

 <img src="images/Classes.006.png" width="200" />

-A *class circle's* being *dashed* might be *optional*.
-This means that the Circular notation might be open for *objects* to serve as a class or *prototype* for another object.
+The shape's being *dashed* might be *optional*.
+This might also point out a distinction between classes and *prototypes*.

 ## Static Structure

-Other parts of the static (or 'class') structure might be drawn with dashed lines too, to try and make a visual distinction between static structure and object structure:
+Other parts of the static (or 'class') structure might be drawn with dashed lines too, to try and make a visual distinction between *static* structure and *object* structure:

 <img src="images/Classes.009.png" width="200" />

 The rules do not seem to be that precise when it comes to *shapes* drawn with different line styles.
-The rules for connecting *lines* might be a bit stricter: a dashed line points out a class.
+The rules for connecting *lines* might be a bit stricter.

 ## Using a Class Like an Object